SLACube/slacube-daq-tutorial/README.md

 [![asciicast](https://asciinema.org/a/A2azay8kgJ50I1uNkWuzdKBfO.svg)](https://asciinema.org/a/A2azay8kgJ50I1uNkWuzdKBfO)

 Notes:
-- The `add` command overwirtes (edit inplace) the current bad channel list.
+- The `add` command overwrites (edit in place) the current bad channel list.
 It is recommended to make a copy before editing.
 See [Pedestal](#pedestal-test).
 - There is **NO** validity check on the chip-key.
 See [Controller Configuration](#controller-configuration) .
 - There is **NO** unmask function.
-Simply revert the changes using `set` commnad to one of the previous versions.
+Simply revert the changes using `set` command to one of the previous versions.
 - It is possible to edit the bad channel list json file manually.
 - It is _unlikely_ to make extensive edit on the bad channel list.